Kayaking & Paddling in Marquette

 McCarty’s Cove is amongst the most popular beaches visited by local sunbathers and travelers in Marquette.
 With views of the historic Marquette Harbor Lighthouse and its proximity to downtown Marquette, it is a great option for experienced paddlers looking for access points for kayaking and paddleboarding.
 The beach has a lifeguard available during the swim season, so you and your family can be safe while making the most of summer.

 If you’re looking for a peaceful spot to paddle, give Lake Independence a try.
 Located off of County Road 550 in Big Bay, Lake Independence offers beautiful views without the crowds.
-Visit in the spring when the waters run quicker for a thrilling adventure or summer and fall for relaxing sights and sounds.
+Visit in the spring when the waters run quicker for a thrilling adventure or in summer and fall for relaxing sights and sounds.
 The lake is also a wonderful place to fish or take a dip, so bring your fishing gear, your swimsuit, and your sense of adventure!

 Navigating Local Rivers & Streams